Involuta/Blazarang/README.md

 Mite attacks with front legs and jaws instead of a tongue stab Front pairs rise menacingly and mouth opens.
 Feet converge at a point in front of the mite, pulling the prey to the mouth that closes
-Consider making the hit stop the player’s mvmt
+Consider making the hit stop the player’s mvmt Consider making the arena one big tube instead of a mouth with jaws I like this change because it fits the mites’ theme more: a ton of creepy enemies in a small crowded space.
+The arena having open walls conflicts with the feeling of horror and claustrophobia of being in a pit of mites.
+Keep the mite mouth asset for other situations like cutscenes or a faraway environmental setpiece
+Create a separate mite mouth blender project so you can use the mite map experiments blender project for the tube Try lining the walls with eggs and keeping the ceiling just pitch black instead of visible, so it can be more mysterious how the paramites move around
+This arena design puts a lot of emphasis on the eggs, which means the egg models have to be really good for the design to work.
+Save this for further polishing later
+Consider not having the jumping spider as the boss of the mite level since its gameplay is so different from the enemies’.
+It was designed as a gimmick boss, so don’t put it in a non-gimmick level
+Idea: jumping spider is the true ultimate warrior of the mites, and is being saved for a more serious or special scenario (possibly the gala?).
+The mite level only consists of simple infantry and a much easier boss: the megamite
+Alt idea: the jumping spider goes rogue from the rest of the mites, and they scour the surrounding area to search for it.
+The spider ends up on Cotu’s ship and befriends the crew
+Texture jumping spider
+Try coloring its faces a random assortment of black, gray, and brown Try coloring it just gray
 Replace jumping spider front hitbox with grab anim
+On second thought, don’t do this since the player should be allowed to make mistakes against it without losing player control for a long time
 Web textures
-Spitweb (projectile fired by paramite and flatmite) Bigweb (web released from bigweb egg dropped during jumping spider phase) Egg break particles/anims
+Spitweb (projectile fired by paramite and flatmite) Bigweb (web released from bigweb egg dropped during jumping spider phase) Remake level from the ground up to get fog to appear correctly (it’s always been just a color filter instead of properly obscuring faraway elements)
+Make web and egg deletions happen through manual timer code instead of tweens to prevent error messages/overhead caused by deleting a node with an active tween
+Paramites run to and jump from high ground instead of the arena center, making them harder to kill Egg break particles/anims
+Idea: egg explodes and fades out into tiny particles and dust, suggesting that it was made of mites or some other tiny material
 Ground texture
 Make Cotu’s running dodge more clear that it’s a dodge (at the time of writing this, he puts his hands behind his back and bends forward)
 Axrang overhead slam, arc slash, and melee hitbox increase in damage for every damage buff the axrang has (do this once you add damage indicator UI)